-Courses may be retaken for the purpose of grade exclusion only once and only with the prior written permission of the student’s graduate Program Director or Department Chair.
-In the event that the Chair/Director was the student’s original instructor, permission to retake a course for the purpose of grade exclusion may be sought from the student’s academic Dean, or Dean’s designee.
+Courses may be retaken for the purpose of grade exclusion only once and only with the prior written permission of the student’s Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs.
+In the event that the Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs was the student's original instructor, permission to retake a course for the purpose of grade exclusion may be sought from the student’s academic Dean, or Dean’s designee.

 When permission to retake a course is granted according to this policy, the lowest grade for that course will be excluded from cumulative quality point average calculations.
 Note that, in the event that the grade received on the approved retake attempt is not better than the original grade(s), the grade for the approved retake attempt shall be excluded from the cumulative quality-point average calculation.
 While all attempts at the course, including corresponding grades, will be shown on the student’s graduate transcript, the excluded grade will be annotated with an “E” (i.e., Grade Excluded).
 For all other retaken courses, the grades for all attempts will be shown and included in the calculation of the cumulative quality-point average.

 Students must demonstrate that a course retaken for the purpose of grade exclusion contains essentially the same material as the original course in which a grade of C or F was earned.
 In all cases, retake requests must be approved prior to enrollment in order for the grade exclusion policy to apply.
-Moreover, within 30 days of completing the retaken course, the student’s Department Chair or Program Director must communicate with the Registrar’s office to initiate the grade exclusion designation and subsequent recalculation of the student’s cumulative quality-point average.
+Moreover, within 30 days of completing the retaken course, the student’s Program Manager for the relevant MBA offering or the Graduate Programs Coordinator for other SBA graduate programs must communicate with the Registrar’s office to initiate the grade exclusion designation and subsequent recalculation of the student’s cumulative quality-point average.

 1. One course taken in pursuit of the Master in the Study of Law (M.S.L.) degree may be retaken according to this policy.
 All courses leading to the Juris Doctor (J.D.) and Master of Laws (LL.M) degrees are, however, excluded from this policy.